projectawakening/builder-examples/gate-keeper/readme.md

 The gate keeper allows you to crowdfund items toward a specific goal.
 For example, if you need a certain amount of resources to build a new ship for the corporation etc.

+Previously, in the game gate keeper was used to have shared goals for players to contribute salt.
+Once the goals were met, gates and new areas were unlocked.

 ## Deployment and Testing
 ### Step 0: Deploy the gate keeper contracts to the existing world
 First, copy the World Contract Address from the Docker logs obtained in the previous step, then run the following command: